awsdocs/aws-net-developer-guide/doc_source/iam-examples-policies.md

 ## Detach a Managed Role Policy<a name="detach-a-managed-role-policy"></a>

 Create an [AmazonIdentityManagementServiceClient](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/IAM/TIAMServiceClient.html) object\.
-Next, create a [DetachRolePolicyRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/IAM/TDetachRolePolicyRequest.html) object containing the parameters needed to attach the policy to the role, the role name, and the Jason policy returned by the `GenerateRolePolicyDocument` method\.
+Next, create a [DetachRolePolicyRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/IAM/TDetachRolePolicyRequest.html) object containing the parameters needed to attach the policy to the role, the role name, and the JSON policy returned by the `GenerateRolePolicyDocument` method\.
 Be sure to use the role you used to attach the policy in the previous example\.

 ```
 public static void DetachRolePolicy()